 • Quotes from books and sermons

-• God's beautiful creation - a stunning sunset or view or birdsong that spoke to me
+• God's beautiful creation - a stunning sunset or birdsong that spoke to me

-• Praise & worship words of songs, hymns and choruses that God used to speak to me
+• Praise & worship words of songs, hymns and choruses that spoke to me

 Journal Entries Are For Meditating On What God Is Saying

 The point is to make a note so I can meditate on what God is saying to me and then obey.
 Journal entries are also A SOURCE OF ENCOURAGEMENT when things are tough and we are tempted to forget God's faithfulness in the past.